plexil-bh/plexil_docs/Interfacing/APIReference.rst

     std::ostream &operator<<(std::ostream &, Value const &);

+.. _StateCacheEntry:

 StateCacheEntry
 ^^^^^^^^^^^^^^^

-A concrete class representing the current value of a Lookup in the PLEXIL language.
+A concrete class representing the current value of a Lookup in the
+|PLEXIL| language.
 They are managed by the executive.

 The accessors (setters) below are the only member functions an interface developer should need: